twisted/twisted/docs/core/development/dev-process.rst

 The `trunk` is the main branch and is where all current development takes place.

 Checkout and initial dev virtual environment
 --------------------------------------------

+Twisted used Git to track code changes.
 Git tutorials can be found elsewhere, see in particular `Git and GitHub learning resources <https://help.github.com/articles/good-resources-for-learning-git-and-github/>`_ :

 .. code-block:: console